Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

     >
     > Feel free to get some caffeine or make a sandwich.

-1. Eventually, you will be presented with the desktop and the VMware Tools installer having completed and asking if you'd like to restart.
+1. Eventually, you will be presented with the Command Prompt window open to the *SConfig* text-based application, and the VMware Tools installer having completed and asking if you'd like to restart.
 Choose **Yes**.
-1. Once you've restarted, you're installation is complete.
+1. Once you've restarted, your installation is complete.

-### Part 2: Post-Installation Tasks

-## Investigation 4: Post-Installation Tasks (*srv2*)
+## Investigation 6: Post-Installation Tasks (*srv2*)

 After installing a new operating system, there are always a number of **post-installation tasks** to complete. **These aren't optional!**